ashutoshmjain/gita/src/mathuraChap09.md

 ---

 As they stepped outside the crowded hall, the light drizzle had just stopped.
-And a thick rainbow had lit up the evening sky.
+And a thick rainbow lit up the evening sky.
 All three of them, raising their big mugs, took a deep breath of the clean air that was restored with enormous efforts from the angel scientists and equal "hue and cry" of the humane activists.
 The Angel looked at the rainbow.
-Marveling at the immensity of the nature; and disclaiming the brevity, he started his monologue.
+Marveling at the immensity of the nature; he started his monologue.
 He had decided to sacrifice the evening to a deeper conversation.

-There are three basic colors - he said - Red, Blue and Green.
-They mix up to make trillions of colors though our eye are limited to around ten million shades.
+There are three basic colors - he said - Red, Green and Blue [^RGB].
+They mix up to make millions of colors though our eye are limited to around ten million shades.
 Possibilities are endless but four new colors are rather stable - Orange, Yellow, Indigo and Violet.
 Together with three basic ones, the seven colors are, as we all know, the colors of a rainbow.
 They are normally hidden in one "White" but they reveal themselves when elements meet - after the rain when the sun shows up - the suspended droplets (liquid), on tiny dust particles (solids) light up the washed air (gas).
 As if there is a spectral choreography of all that could be observed.
 The cosmos shows up it's true nature and beautiful it is!
 Isn't it? - He paused to check if he made sense, and also to make sure he was not overtly poetical.

 Seeing them both share the pleasant observation, he continued  - they also hold the clues to the very nature of creation - the "birth" as we normally call it.

 The statement evoked a "head turn" from both the friends.
 A sign that he got their full attention.

 Each of these seven colors is a statement of separation.
 For example, Green is a signal that all the other colors left it alone - a separation occurred yet it survived.
-What color is that combination that we don't see when we observe the peaceful Green?  - He waited a bit for the Fairy and her Friend to respond.
+What color is it that we don't see when we our eyes see the peaceful Green?

+He waited a bit for the Fairy and her Friend to respond.
 Finding them silent but curious, he added - white light minus Green is Magenta.

 Looking at beautiful Magenta, we can never tell it is a shade that conspired against "Green" - left the poor "Green" alone - he smiled.
 Let's just call it the "inverse" of Green, or "Anti-Green" !
 The key thing is - looking at something you can never tell it was an "inverse" of something else - the inverse is just another shade.
 The truth however is - every observable thing is an inverse of something.
 It is like a cryptographic public-private key pair - you can never guess one from another.

 O - you mean what happened on the boat was a public view and the more complexity was hidden beneath - said Fairy - her tone borderline smug.

-You are right but let it sink in for a bit :-) - said he, as he gulped the last ounce from his tumbler - what we observe is the public key but  the private key is always hidden.
-What appears trivial has certain underlying complexity - a knot!
+We are getting there.
+Let it sink in for a bit - he said, as he gulped the last ounce from his tumbler - what we observe is the public key but  the private key is always hidden.
+What appears trivial has certain underlying complexity - it is a knot!
+The color and it's anti color are tied to each other though only one appears observable at a time.

 No I am with you! - it was time for the Fairy to reflect - conscious perception is in the separation.
-A magnet only personifies this idea - we can see the separation of dipoles in a magnet -  though the tenet is applicable to everything we observe or even feel.
+A magnet personifies this idea - we can see the separation of dipoles in a magnet -  though the tenet is applicable to everything we observe or even feel.
 Even abstract things like great riches have their inverse in extreme poverty.
-Love - hate, care - indifference,  and respect - impudence .
+Love - hate, care - indifference,  and respect - impudence.
 Everything manifests in the separation.
+Everything is a knot - inseparable.

 Exactly! - said the wizard - Even the "observer" is able to to observe something because there is a separation between the observer and what is being observed.
 Now here is what they didn't teach in the classrooms - kinda secret that is still kept in the wraps.
 His voice lowered as if he was sharing a deep insight - In this separation, something potent gets locked in.
 We can't perceive this "locked-in" knowledge except that it appears Yellow, or Red or Green as the case may be.